Russell Wilson Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Season Stats

-- He has added 154 rushing yards on 33 carries (plus one touchdown), averaging 10.3 yards per game.

-- The Seahawks have thrown the football in 56.3% of their plays from scrimmage this year while staying on the ground 43.7% of the time.
+- The Seahawks have called a pass in 56.3% of their plays from scrimmage this year while running the ball 43.7% of the time.
 This offensive attack ranks 20th in the NFL in points scored.

-- Wilson has thrown 34 passes in the red zone this season, 38.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wilson's matchup with the Lions.